eromatiya/lightdm-webkit2-theme-glorious/README.md

 + You can add more background images by putting your wallpapers/images in `/usr/share/backgrounds/`.
 + If you're on a desktop environment like KDE Plasma and GNOME3, you can set your profile picture and real name in the settings.
 While if you're on a more minimal environment like window managers, you can install and use the program called `mugshot`.
-+ If your desktop environment or window manager logo is not in the sessions screen, feel free to submit a pull request!
++ If your desktop environment or window manager's logo is not in the sessions screen, feel free to submit a pull request!

 ### credits